 One of the major risks of dental implant surgery is that the implants will not fuse correctly with the bone.
 Osseointegration is a vital part of receiving dental implants.
 If, for some reason, this step does not occur the implants will not function properly and can be uncomfortable, become loose, or fall out completely.
-To reduce this risk, your dentist will evaluate the density of the jaw bone to ensure that it is capable of withstanding surgery.
+To reduce this risk, Dr. Woods will evaluate the density of the jaw bone to ensure that it is capable of withstanding surgery.
 In the event that integration does fail, the implant may loosen or fall out completely, or your body may for reasons still not agreed upon in the medical community, “reject” the titanium implant as a foreign substance.

 In instances where implants are being placed in the upper jaw, they can affect the sinus cavities.
 This can be corrected, however, with sinus augmentation surgery or a sinus “lift.”
 Patients with poor immune systems should watch for signs of infection following dental implantation.
 It is important to follow post-operative instructions in order to decrease the chances of these dental implants risks.